- BeautyHub PRO

 Answer: Sensitive skin will exhibit similar symptoms as other skin issues, like rosacea, eczema, or allergic contact dermatitis, so make sure to rule these out and consult with your dermatologist for an accurate diagnosis.
 If you suspect that your skin is sensitive, check if you have the common symptoms.

 Moreover, certain ingredients may work well with your friend's skin but not with yours.
 For example, some people can tolerate Vitamin C, AHAs, and preservatives.
 Some people find chemicals used in sunscreen harsh.
-The American Academy of Dermatology (AAD) recommends conducting a patch test by applying a small amount of the product behind the ear and leaving it overnight.
+The American Academy of Dermatology (AAD) recommends by applying a small amount of the product behind the ear and leaving it overnight.

 Answer: Because sensitivity is not a skin type, it’s not that easy to identify products that are suitable for your skin because they won’t necessarily be labeled.
-But in general, try looking for products that list fewer ingredients are fragrance-free.
+But in general, try looking for products that list fewer ingredients and are fragrance-free.
+You can also look for anti-allergenic soap or similarly labeled items.

 According to the United States Environmental Protection Agency, “fragrance-free” refers to products that don’t use fragrance materials or fragrance-masking ingredients — not to be confused with “unscented,” which means the product may contain chemicals that mask the odors of certain ingredients.
 You can still use unscented products as long as it doesn’t contain any of your triggers and you’ve done a patch test.